415matt/Recipe-Analysis/README.md

 ## Cleaning & Exploratory Data Analysis
 <br>
-The Dataset I am working with is a result of two seperate datasets - A `recipes` dataset and a `reviews` dataset containing reviews for the recipes.
+The Dataset I am working with is a result of two separate datasets - A `recipes` dataset and a `reviews` dataset containing reviews for the recipes.
 These datasets were merged together based on the recipe id, resulting in duplicate recipe rows for each review, something that I had to keep in mind while working with the data.

-Once merged, I replaced the recipes with a rating of '0' with null values, as the lowest you can give a recipie is 1 star.
+Once merged, I replaced the recipes with a rating of '0' with null values, as the lowest you can give a recipe is 1 star.
 The only way a recipe could be rated '0' would be if the review didn't include a rating or the recipe has no reviews.
 If the rating doesn't exist, a null value will better represent the dish's rating and makes calculating the average rating of a recipe more accurate as the 0's won't drag down the average.

 After calculating the `'avg rating'` column, I got to work converting columns into their proper values.
 Dates into DateTime objects, Strings representing lists into actual lists, and dropping the duplicate ID column.
-Finally, to make my life easier when answering my question, I changed the `'nutrition'` column containing various nutritional info about the recipie in a list into their own seperate columns: `'total fat (PDV)'`, `'sugar (PDV)'`, `'sodium (PDV)'`, `'protein (PDV)'`, `'saturated fat (PDV)'`, `'carbohydrates (PDV)'`.
+Finally, to make my life easier when answering my question, I changed the `'nutrition'` column containing various nutritional info about the recipe in a list into their own separate columns: `'total fat (PDV)'`, `'sugar (PDV)'`, `'sodium (PDV)'`, `'protein (PDV)'`, `'saturated fat (PDV)'`, `'carbohydrates (PDV)'`.

 <br>